mikemaccana/labeller/README.md

 ## Layout

 The app uses TypeScript and Svelte.
-CSS is plain CSS grid and variables.

- - Global CSS (eg colors, layout settings) is in `public/global.css`
  - Components are in `src/components` - `.svelte` files contain all the HTML / CSS / JS for the component.
  - The store (which handles global state) is `src/store.ts`
+ - Global CSS (eg colors, layout settings) is in `public/global.css`.
+CSS is plain CSS grid and variables.
 ## Get started

 Install the dependencies...